Post-Angkor period: Longvek era

-First Contact with the West
+First contact with the West

 Messengers of Portuguese admiral Alfonso de Albuquerque, conqueror of Malacca arrived in Indochina in 1511, the earliest documented official contact with European sailors.
 By the late sixteenth and early seventeenth centuries, Longvek maintained flourishing communities of Chinese, Indonesians, Malays, Japanese, Arabs, Spaniards, English, Dutch and Portuguese traders.

 Christian missionary activities began in 1555 with Portuguese clergyman friar Gaspar da Cruz, the first to set foot in the Kingdom of Cambodia, who "...wasn’t able to spread the word of God and he was seriously ill[sic]."
 Subsequent attempts did not yield any results that could substantiate a congregation.

-Siamese encroachment

-Cambodia was attacked by Thai prince and warlord Naresuan in 1583. and Longvek was captured in 1594 which marked the beginning of the establishment of a Siamese military governor in the city.
-For the first time a degree of foreign political control was established over the kingdom as the seat of the sovereign was demoted to that of a vassal.
-Following the Siam capture of the capital at Longvek, Cambodian royals were taken hostage and relocated at the court of Ayutthaya, kept under permanent Thai influence and left to compromise and out-compete each other under the overlord's scrutiny.
+Military resurgence and fall

+Cambodia was a potent rival of the Ayutthaya Kingdom in the 16th century.
+Following the Burmese subjugation of Ayutthaya in 1569, Cambodia launched numerous military expeditions into a weakened Siam between the 1560s and the 1580s.
+In 1570, Cambodian forces besieged Ayutthaya, but were repulsed by fierce resistance and the rainy season floods.
+In 1581, Cambodia sacked the Siamese city of Phetchaburi and emptied the city of its inhabitants.

+Meanwhile, in 1572 and 1573-75, the king of Lan Xang sent two invasions to subjugate Longvek.
+Both invasions ended in complete failure and the Lan Xang king was assumed to have died in the conflict.

+In retribution for multiple Longvek raids on Ayutthaya, in 1587, Cambodia was attacked by the Siamese Crown Prince Naresuan, who failed to besiege the city of Longvek.
+In 1594, Longvek was successfully captured and sacked by Siamese forces and Cambodian royals were taken hostage and relocated to the court of Ayutthaya.

-The initially lucky circumstance of some royal family members, managing to seek refuge at the Lao court of Vientiane, ended as one of many sinister chapters for the health and integrity of Khmer royalty.
+The initially fortunate circumstances of some members of the Longvek royal family, managing to seek refuge at the Lao court of Vientiane, ended tragically.
 The refugees never returned to demand their claims.
-Their sons, born and raised in Lao, were alienated, as can be expected, and while "moderately" manipulated, engaged in rivalries with their relatives in Siam, and had the ruling king Ram I., who was of lower birth, killed with the help of Spanish and Portuguese sailors.
+Their sons, born and raised in Lan Xang, were alienated and while "moderately" manipulated, engaged in local court politics with the exiled Cambodians in Ayutthaya and had the ruling vassal King Ram I, who was of lower birth, killed with the help of Spanish and Portuguese sailors.

 Shortly after they were killed and defeated in the Cambodian–Spanish War, with foreign hands—Malays and Chams—involved.
 This pattern of royal indignity is noticeable in its continuity during the 17th, 18th and 19th centuries, the Vietnamese court in Hue joining in as yet another stage of royal drama.
-Promoted and orchestrated by their protectors, who successfully interfered in marriage policies, royal contender's quarrels often prevented any chance of restoring an effective King of competitive authority for decades.
+Royal contender's quarrels often prevented any chance of restoring an effective King of competitive authority for decades.

 Srey Santhor era

 Kings Preah Ram I and Preah Ram II moved the capital several times and established their royal capitals at Tuol Basan (Srey Santhor) around 40 kilometres north-east of Phnom Penh, later Pursat, Lavear Em and finally Oudong.
 In 1596 Spanish and Portuguese conquistadores from Manila raided and razed Srei Santhor.

-In 1597 Malay Muslim merchants massacred the Spanish conquistadors who attempted to conquer Cambodia.
+Lvea Aem era

+In 1618, King Chey Chettha II stopped sending tribute to Ayutthaya and reasserted Cambodian independence.
+A Siamese expedition in 1621-22 to reconquer Cambodia failed in dramatic fashion.